“Taking humor seriously enables people to not take themselves too seriously”

 Workshops directed towards clowns and performers, as well as those for the general public are listed below.
 Trainings for organizations focusing on lightness and awareness in the workplace, please visit the lightfulness website.

-Inner Clown/Butoh Clown
+For Performers: Inner Clown/Butoh Clown

 For clowns and performers, offering opportunities to explore, deepen and expand humorous expression, lightness, awareness and connection.
 Integrating a fair amount of Eastern influence (Butoh, Taoist Health Exercises, Shintaido, Kyogen) into clown and physical theater, the workshop asks participants to embody clown, to strengthen their connection to inner clown in order to expand their outward capacities.

 Moshe’s clown teacher, Richard Pochinko, often said that workshops are simply opportunities to be in the clown zone.
 Indeed, the workshops main goals are to be actively clowning: being, exploring, enjoying, opening, expanding, deepening, embodying.
 Improvisational work in solo, duos, trios are essential vehicles in mapping out and developing the individual’s clown worlds.
 Moments are embodied and expanded using poetic aspects of Butoh dance.
 Formal stage/audience presentations occur, as well as spontaneous performance moments.

 This workshop is offered as a training for health care clown organizations.
 Moshe has worked with many organizations over the years….

 From Spring 2019-GoogleArts@Google classes: